Jan. 6 panel prepares to unveil final report on insurrection

 “The central cause of January 6th was one man, former President Donald Trump, who many others followed,” reads the report from the House Jan.
 6 committee, which is expected to be released in full on Thursday.
 “None of the events of January 6th would have happened without him.”

+Ahead of the report’s release, the committee on Wednesday evening released 34 transcripts from the 1,000 interviews it conducted over the last 18 months.
+Most of those released are of witnesses who invoked their Fifth Amendment right against self-incrimination.

-The committee’s eight chapters of findings will largely mirror nine hearings this year that presented evidence from over 1,000 private interviews and millions of pages of documents.
+The report’s eight chapters of findings will largely mirror nine hearings this year that presented evidence from private interviews and millions of pages of documents.
 They tell the story of Trump’s extraordinary and unprecedented campaign to overturn his defeat and his pressure campaign on state officials, the Justice Department, members of Congress and his own vice president to change the vote.

 A 154-page summary of the report released Monday detailed how Trump, a Republican, amplified the false claims on social media and in public appearances, encouraging his supporters to travel to Washington and protest Democrat Joe Biden’s presidential election win.
 And how he told them to “fight like hell” at a huge rally in front of the White House that morning and then did little to stop the violence as they beat police, broke into the Capitol and sent lawmakers running for their lives.